top of page

 Keep in mind:

 Please do not wear any expensive name brand clothing when we are with their students.
 This is not a super strict rule, we just don't want to come in as a bunch of people who have fancy-type clothes when many of the students we will work with don't have much of anything to their name except what the children's home has given them.
 So, just use good judgment.
 It's impossible to avoid all name brands - we recognize that - and small nike or adidas or other name brands are fine...again - not a super strict rule.
 Youth group shirts and school shirts and other clothing w/o expensive name brands are great.
-Your "Take the High Road" shirt (you can still get one on Sunday or Monday if you need to) is great.
-Expensive name brands can be worn during work projects without
+The new summer t-shirt (Renew Your Strength (based on Isaiah 40:31, btw) is a good one to bring.
+You can get one on Monday morning before we leave if you do not have one yet or are not able to get one in the next week.

 • Enough socks and underwears to make it through the week